+The Elective Geography course is an exciting and interesting course that enables you to discover how environments and communities interect.
 Elective Geography is the course that teaches students about the world around them and the geographical concepts that help shape the world.
 Elective Geography allows you to investigate concepts and issues associated with life on Earth in more detail compared to your Mandatory Geography.
 It provides students with a broader understanding of the discipline of Geography and the processes of geographical inquiry and enables depth studies through flexible programming.
+Elective Geography provides opportunities for fieldwork and opportunities to develop topographic mapping skills.